Women in Europe: Albania

 Albanian women reside within a conservative and patriarchal society.
 In such a traditional society, the women of Albania have subordinate roles in communities that believe in "male predominance".
 This is despite the arrival of democracy and the adoption of a free market economy in Albania, after the period under the communist Party of Labor.
 Based on the 500-year-old Kanun of Leke Dukagjini, a traditional code of conduct, the main role of Albanian women is to take care of the children and to take care of the home.

 Armenia

 Due to the patriarchal nature of traditional Armenian culture and society, women in Armenia are often expected to be virtuous and submissive, to safeguard their virginity until marriage, and assume primarily domestic tasks.

 Azerbaijan

 Traditional social norms in Azerbaijan and lagging economic development in the country's rural regions continue to restrict women's roles in the economy, and there are reports that women have difficulty exercising their legal rights due to gender discrimination.

-Czech Republic

-The history, characteristic, evolution, and genealogies of present-day women in the Czech Republic can be traced back from many centuries before the establishment of the country now known as the Czech Republic.
-They have originated from ancestral Slavic settlers who had an economy that was based primarily on agriculture.